BryanYehuda/SubmissionTigaMFWDE/README.md

 What is required for coding to pass this first submission **The results of this submission get 3 stars out of 5 stars**

+You can see the website in action at my [Instagram Reel](https://www.instagram.com/reel/CgrwUjLI4eh/)

 This repository has **MIT License.**
 This license allows the user to make any changes to the program code.
 This license only requires the user to include the license and author's copyright in the redistributed code and there is no prohibition against using the trademark of the original author.
 In addition, the user also has no right to sue the manufacturer when there is damage to the software.